yoratoni/nfts-generator/README.md

 As we wanted our NFTs to show the whole body of every character, some of our NFTs had more than 11 layers so we definitely needed to create our own generator.

-I decided to separate the program into two parts:
+I decided to separate the program into multiple parts:
 - The first part concerns the generated list of random paths (Random generation exception handling, etc..).
 - The second part to merge the images of the list together and saves the final NFT.
+- The third part concerns the preparation for OpenSea, mixing the NFTs/metadata, adding the IPFS, etc..

 Why ? <br />
-Because it is a lot more performant to detect exceptions & potential duplicates by checking the paths list instead of doing that after generating the image (I don't want to destroy my SSD by saving/deleting invalid NFTs 10 times in a row..)
+Because it is a lot more performant to detect exceptions & potential duplicates by checking the paths list instead of doing that after generating the image (I don't want to destroy my SSD by saving / deleting invalid NFTs 10 times in a row..)

-## Technical information:
+## Technical summary:
   - Comparative hashing system to find duplicates based on the 128bits [xxHash](https://github.com/Cyan4973/xxHash) algorithm.
+  - Now supports metadata, they are generated at the same time as the NFTs.
   - Debug mode that allows to verify an NFT (overwritten every x seconds)
-  - Optimized system, it takes approximately 500ms to generate and save an NFT (1080x1080, 12 layers)
+  - Optimized system, it takes arround 500ms to generate an NFT (1080x1080, 12 layers)
   - Optional layers & optional layers rarity
   - Image rarifier that virtually duplicates images into the paths list
   - Accessories handling (Allows multiple accessories)
   - Exceptions handling ('ORDER_CHANGE', 'INCOMPATIBLE' and 'DELETE')
-  - [settings.py](settings/settings.py) to edit the settings for every character
+  - [settings.py](settings/settings.py) to edit the main settings.
+  - A settings file for every character, check [elon_settings.py](settings/elon_settings.py)
-  - Type hints, static function classes (Non-OOP) and full docstring for every function
+  - Type hints, utility classes (Non-OOP) and full docstring for every function
   - Paths verification (everything is done before saving any file to the hard drive)
   - Custom logs system (pyprint & extime)